ProjectCodeKw/OperatingSystems-Project/README.md

 # CPU SCHEDULING ALGORITHMS SIMULATOR
-*Assumung you have VS code and Python installed in your deviece already*
+*Assumung you have VS code and Python installed on your deviece already*

 ## To run the website interface on your local machine do the following steps: